tstromberg/sigstore-the-local-way/README.md

 # sigstore-the-local-way

+**NOTE: This tutorial is a work-in-progress: Please do not expect it to work yet.
+PR's welcome**

 sigstore isn't scary.

 This is a tutorial for setting up sigstore infrastructure locally, with a focus on learning what each component is and how it functions.